cabal-club/cable/handshake.md

 Protocol must be encoded and decoded.

-At a high level, all Cable Wire Protocol messages need to be passed through Noise for encryption, and then prefixed with a length indicator.
+At a high level, all Cable Wire Protocol messages need to be passed through Noise for encryption, and then prefixed with an encrypted length indicator.
 Incoming Cable Wire Protocol messages will also be length-prefixed, and the message bodies will be encrypted as *ciphertext*s, and must be run through Noise for decryption.
+There are additional steps to handle message fragmentation, described in the next subsection.

 The Noise function `Split()`, run at the end of the Noise Handshake, returns a pair of `CipherState` objects `(c1, c2)` to be used as follows: